On this page

 - Your child must go to school until they are 17 years old.

-- If your child wants to leave before they are 17, there are other programs.
-These programs must be approved by the department.
+- If your child wants to leave before they are 17 for another program or employment, there are certain requirements that must be met.
+These must be approved by the department.

 - Parents can be prosecuted if they do not make sure their child goes to school.
-This means you could be fined or get a criminal conviction.
+This means being fined or getting a criminal conviction.

 For more information, see compulsory school attendance.